Duckie-Dickins/DualLock/README.md

 I decided to make this repo public as a learning aid for others interested in learning to write code using Linden Scripting Language for Second Life.

-The custom insert mesh object is an interior secured area placed inside of the vault, that are sealed with double doors which are configured as a tandem locking system, requiring two avatars to unlock the doors simultaneously using their individual key cards and PINs.
+The custom insert mesh object is an interior secured area placed inside of the vault, that is sealed with double doors which are configured as a tandem locking system, requiring two avatars to unlock the doors simultaneously using their individual key cards and PINs.

+## License

-This work is licensed under Creative Commons Attribution-Sharealike 4.0 International.
-Please refur to LICENSE file for full details.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the [LICENSE](LICENSE) file for details.